-Decem ber 31 l,
+December 31,

-2018 2017
+2019 2018

-Current \$ 42 \$ 35
+Current \$ 46 \$ 42

-Non-current 295 337
+Non-current 274 295

-Total environmental liabilities \$ 337 \$ 372
+Total environmental liabilities \$ 320 \$ 337

-In 2013, we established a wholly-owned captive insurance company to bear certain risks associated with environmental obligations related to certain sites that are no longer operating.
+We have established a wholly-owned captive insurance company to bear certain risks associated with environmental obligations related to certain sites that are no longer operating.
 The premiums paid to the captive insurance company include estimates for environmental claims that have been incurred but not reported, based on an actuarially determined fully developed claims expense estimate.
 In such cases, we accrue losses attributable to unasserted claims based on the discounted estimates that are used to develop the premiums paid to the captive insurance company.

-During the years ended December 31, 2018 and 2017, the Partnership recorded \$48 million and \$37 million, respectively, of expenditures related to environmental cleanup programs.
+During the years ended December 31, 2019 and 2018, the Partnership recorded \$39 million and \$48 million, respectively, of expenditures related to environmental cleanup programs.

-Our pipeline operations are subject to regulation by the United States Department of Transportation under the Pipeline Hazardous Materials Safety Administration ("PHMSA"), pursuant to which the PHMSA has established requirements relating to the design, installation, testing, construction, operation, replacement and management of pipeline facilities.
-Moreover, the PHMSA, through the Office of Pipeline Safety, has promulgated a rule requiring pipeline operators to develop integrity management programs to comprehensively evaluate their pipelines, and take measures to protect pipeline segments located in what the rule refers to as "high consequence areas."
+Our pipeline operations are subject to regulation by the United States Department of Transportation under PHMSA, pursuant to which PHMSA has established requirements relating to the design, installation, testing, construction, operation, replacement and management of pipeline facilities.
+Moreover, PHMSA, through the Office of Pipeline Safety, has promulgated a rule requiring pipeline operators to develop integrity management programs to comprehensively evaluate their pipelines, and take measures to protect pipeline segments located in what the rule refers to as "high consequence areas."
 Activities under these integrity management programs involve the performance of internal pipeline inspections, pressure testing or other effective means to assess the integrity of these regulated pipeline segments, and the regulations require prompt action to address integrity issues raised by the assessment and analysis.
-Integrity testing and assessment of all of these assets will continue, and the potential exists that results of such testing and assessment could cause us to incur future capital and operating expenditures for repairs or upgrades deemed necessary to ensure the continued safe and reliable operation of our pipelines; however, no estimate can be made at this time of the likely range of such expenditures.
+Integrity testing and assessment of all of these assets will continue, and the potential exists that results of such testing and reliable operation of our pipelines; however, no estimate can be made at this time of the likely range of such expenditures.